Accounts & credentials

 No. LocnLock is an offline desktop app.
 It does not require an account, backend, cloud sync, or telemetry.

-Everything sensitive is encrypted with AES-256-GCM: project names, entry keys, values, and notes, all account fields, and your saved links and files.
-Only structural metadata stays as local plaintext — environment labels, the sensitive flag, display order, timestamps, and relationships — so the app can sort and filter without unlocking your secrets.
+Everything sensitive is encrypted with AES-256-GCM: project names, entry keys, values, and notes, all account fields, your secure notes, and your saved links and files.
+Only structural metadata stays as local plaintext — environment labels, the sensitive flag, display order, timestamps, relationships, which features a project has switched on, and stored file sizes — so the app can sort and filter without unlocking your secrets.

 You get a Recovery Key when you first set up your vault.
 Save it somewhere safe — with it you can reset your password and regain access even if you forget it.
 There's no vendor backdoor, so if you lose both your master password and your Recovery Key, the encrypted data can't be recovered by anyone.

 Your master password unlocks the vault every day.
-Your Recovery Key is a one-time backup, generated at setup, that resets a forgotten master password.
-Keep both safe — lose both and no one (including us) can recover the data.
+Your Recovery Key is a backup key — shown once at setup and replaceable anytime from inside the app — that resets a forgotten master password, and it keeps working after a reset.

 LocnLock is a single-user, local app — there are no shared vaults, accounts, or multi-user features.
 Each person runs their own local vault.